 11. Using Cartoons

 Students' reactions to cartoons vary depending on how they personally understand the content.
-Concept cartoons are extremely effective for topic visualization, active student participation, and idea justification that helps them discover scientific truths in their research.
+Concept cartoons are extremely effective for topic visualization, active student participation, and idea justification, which helps them discover scientific truths in their research.
 For example, Concept cartoons are primarily used in science education as learning and teaching tools to understand scientific topics.

 12. Brainstorming